JeanArce/social-media-client/README.md

     For Cypress, use the Electron browser for e2e testing.

 ## Running the project
     On commit prettier and eslint will run for formatting.
-It triggers currently in workflow-formatting branch
 - ## Jest
     . running command `npm run test-unit` will run unit tests for login and logout.
           "test": "npm run test-unit",